-With a wealth of specialised skin cancer experience and training, our skin cancer specialist Dr Paddy McLisky undertakes all aspects of patient care including skin cancer screening and diagnosis, and dermatological surgery including head, face and lower limb regions, using a variety of flaps and skin grafts.
+With a wealth of specialised skin cancer experience and training, our skin cancer clinic specialist Dr Paddy McLisky undertakes all aspects of patient care including skin cancer screening and diagnosis, and dermatological surgery including head, face and lower limb regions, using a variety of flaps and skin grafts.

 Signs and Symptoms of Skin Cancer